warkensoft/laradmin/README.md

 ## IMPORTANT SECURITY WARNING!

 Out of the box Laradmin is very insecure, requiring only a logged in user to access the interface.
 Further security customization via middleware is **highly recommended**.
+Read more about [securing Laradmin](#securing-laradmin).

 ## Configuration Options